I have over thirty years of professional experience in advertising and commercial photography. And shooting award winning TV and cinema productions.

 I started editing on the Friday evening.
 I continued through the night and just kept on going.
 On Monday morning, I stopped editing and went back to the factory to shoot more footage.
 That evening and through the night I edited.
 Same again on the Tuesday.
 On Wednesday we filmed at Cummins Engines’ Darlington plant.
 Cummins supplied my client with diesel motors.
 By Wednesday evening I had shot everything we needed.
 So it was back to the editing for the final furlong.
 By 17:30 on the second Friday, after completing an 8-day shift, with no sleep, or even rest, the film was ready to ship to the Far East.
 It arrived on time.
 It worked, my client was delighted and I was in the film and television business.
 I was also in a heap but what an experience.
 There is no better way to learn a craft such as filmmaking than to commit, and strive, and succeed at making a film from concept to screen.

-Since that time my experience includes making countless films for businesses of all sizes.
-These have been for clients in many sectors including offshore oil and gas, education, cosmetics, medical, government, engineering, and charity.
+Since that time my experience includes shooting thousands of hours of broadcast films and programmes as well as making countless videos and films for organisations of all sizes.
+These have been for clients in many sectors including; UK and local government, nuclear energy, defence engineering, global subsea telecommunications, offshore oil and gas, education, cosmetics, medical, heavy engineering, steel, shipbuilding and charitable.
 Subject areas include marketing, training, induction, safety, and general business communications.
 This work has taken me around the world, to 15 countries so far.

 To discuss your requirements, please call on +44 (0) 7778 641566